[ Main contents start here ]

 • ・Transactions violating the Convention on International Trade in Endangered Species of Wild Fauna and Flora (Washington Convention)

-• ・Transactions involving the use of child labor or forced labor
+• ・Transactions involving the use of child labor, forced labor or human trafficking

 • ・Cluster Munitions and Inhumane Weapons Manufacturing